Acceptable Identification Documents

 Please note that two supporting documents are required to prove you reside in Manitoba.
 Rural customers must provide at least one document containing their physical address.
 If rural customers do not have two supporting documents containing their physical address, the second document can contain their mailing address.
 Any supporting address document must be dated within 90 days of the date of application.

-If you don’t have an acceptable document with your photograph, signature or address*, Manitoba Public Insurance may accept a completed Guarantor Declaration instead.
-Some restrictions apply so please read the form carefully.
+If you don’t have an acceptable document with your photograph, signature (for Enhanced cards) or address*, Manitoba Public Insurance may accept a completed Guarantor Declaration instead.
+Some restrictions apply, so please read the form carefully.